pjhwan92/CUDAAdvisor/README.md

 ## Software Depebdencies
   - LLVM 4.0 or later
-  - CUDA 7.0 or later
+  - CUDA 7.0 or later (not capable with CUDA 9.x)
   - cmake 3.4.3 or later

 ## Installation